halleproject/explorer/README.md

 To configure `chain-exporter` | `mintscan`, you need to configure  `config.yaml` file in each folder.
 Reference `example.yaml`.

-To configure `mintscan-binance-dex-frontend`, you need access the config.js file directly under the src/ directory and specify your backend dev and prod apis.
+To configure `halle-frontend`, you need access the config.js file directly under the src/ directory and specify your backend dev and prod apis.

 **_Note that the configuration needs to be passed in via `config.yaml` file, so make sure to change the name to `config.yaml`._**